 What we do

-Temp Worker Advocacy
+Anchoring the Temp Worker Advocacy Coalition

 GLOW centers workers who are pushed to the margins of the labor market.
 Workers employed through temporary staffing have become a priority for us as the temp industry profits off of the exclusion of marginalized workers from the traditional labor market and suppresses working standards across the board.
 By institutionalizing a fissured work structure in every sector of our economy, temp staffing allows employers to outsource labor needs to maximize profits, shields corporations from accountability for wages and working conditions, undercuts unions, creates an exploitable second-class workforce, and disproportionately harms immigrant and BIPOC workers and communities.